Vision, Mission and Values

 The driving force has been the shift in funding streams; federal funding of social and health services for Tribes is now passed through state agencies rather than coming directly from the federal government.
 Instead of the federal government directly providing services and administering programs, the Tribes now administer and operate their own health and human-service programs using federal funds that are funneled through state government.

 One important factor in the acceleration of the shift was the advent of the Oregon Health Plan in 1994.
-To ensure that Tribes could access OHP benefits and coverage, DHS began regular meetings with Tribal representatives, which proved to be valuable both to the department and the Indian communities.
+To ensure that Tribes could access OHP benefits and coverage, Oregon Department of Human Services (ODHS) began regular meetings with Tribal representatives, which proved to be valuable both to the department and the Indian communities.

 Executive order on state-Tribal relations becomes law